Zona Gale

-Zona Gale, also known by her married name, Zona Gale Breese (August 26, 1874 – December 27, 1938), was an American novelist, short story writer, and playwright.
+Zona Gale (August 26, 1874 – December 27, 1938), also known by her married name, Zona Gale Breese, was an American novelist, short story writer, and playwright.
 She became the first woman to win the Pulitzer Prize for Drama in 1921.
-The close relationship she had with her parents set the tone for her writing and her personal life.
-Her books based upon her home town were found to be charming and had an intimate sense of realism, in which she captures the underlying feelings and motivations of her characters.
-All of her works were written under her maiden name, Zona Gale.
+The close relationship she had with her parents influenced both her writing and personal life.
+Her books, based on her hometown, were noted for their charm and intimate realism, capturing the underlying emotions and motivations of her characters.
+All of her works were published under her maiden name, Zona Gale.

-She became a single parent when she adopted a girl.
-Her parents died in 1923 and 1929.
-After her parents died, she became interested in mysticism, which changed her writing style, to the chagrin of the critics who had enjoyed her previous work.
-She was unmarried until she was in her fifties, when she married a childhood friend who was a widower.
-She supported political and social causes, like women's rights, pacifism, and education.
+She became a single parent after adopting a girl.
+Her parents died in 1923 and 1929, after which she became interested in mysticism, leading to a shift in her writing style, much to the dismay of critics who had enjoyed her earlier work.
+She remained unmarried until her fifties, when she married a childhood friend who was a widower.
+She supported various political and social causes, including women's rights, pacifism, and education.

 Early life and education

-Gale was born on August 26, 1874 in Portage, Wisconsin to Charles Franklin and Eliza Beers Gale.
+Gale was born on August 26, 1874, in Portage, Wisconsin to Charles Franklin and Eliza Beers Gale.
 She was very close to her parents, who were the inspiration for the "charming elderly couple" in her book The Loves of Pelleas and Etare.
 She began writing and illustrating stories at the age of 7.
-Her first story was printed in pencil, because she did not know how to write yet, and the manilla pages were bound into a book that was held together by a ribbon.
+Her first story was printed in pencil, because she did not know how to write yet, and the manila pages were bound into a book that was held together by a ribbon.

-Gale submitted a short story, "Bob", to the Milwaukee Evening Wisconsin when she was sixteen, and was paid $3 for the story.
+Gale submitted a short story, "Both", to the Milwaukee Evening Wisconsin when she was sixteen, and was paid $3 for the story.
 She attended Wayland Academy in Beaver Dam, Wisconsin before she entered the University of Wisconsin, where she received a Bachelor of Literature or Library Science degree in 1895.
 She received a master's degree in Library Science in 1899 and another master's degree in 1901.
 While a student, her poems were published in university publications.
-She received an honorary degree from the University of Wisconsin in 1929.
+She received an honorary doctorate from the University of Wisconsin in 1929.